Should You Include Your Full Address On a Resume?

 What else should go in a resume contact information?

-Here are some more tips to keep in mind for the heading of your resume: the contact information section:
+Here are some more tips to keep in mind for the contact information section of your resume:

 • Make sure your email is professional.
 No hiring manager wants to see an email like “Packers123@gmail.com.”
 Use a combination of your first and last name.
 (JaneSmith@gmail.com).